hallambaker/Mathematical-Mesh/Web/Reference/network.md

 ~~~~
 <div="terminal">
-<cmd>Alice> network delete NetID2
+<cmd>Alice> meshman network delete NetID2
-<rsp>ERROR - Object reference not set to an instance of an object.
+<rsp>ERROR - The entry could not be found in the store.
 </div>
 ~~~~